The poem "Assisi" explores themes of hypocrisy, beauty, and ugliness...

 Stanza 1: The Beggar

 The first stanza uses long, complex sentences and lists to provide a harsh but vivid description of the beggar.
-The poet employs surprising gender changes and demoralizing, non-medical terms like "dwarf" to emphasize the beggar's marginalization.
+The poet employs surprising gender changes (she/her) and demoralizing, non-medical terms like "dwarf" to emphasize the beggar's marginalization.

 Vocabulary: Juxtaposition - The placement of contrasting elements side by side for emphasis.